whitneyburton/portfolios/students/1610-back/amara-lovato/template.markdown

 ###Introversion and Extroversion on Teams
 https://github.com/turingschool/gear-up/blob/master/introversion.markdown

 That was an opening-eye session for me.
+Being an extroverted I never could imagine how introverts could feel in daily situations.
+I enjoyed the TED talk about this topic and made me understand previous situations that I had with some of my friends or family that are introverts.
+For example, I couldn't imagine that somebody could feel tired after socializing for a couple of hours, that some people prefer to go home and read instead of going to a party to meet people or that some silent time is a necessity for others.
+I felt bad for having tried some of my friends to be more extroverted or expose to things that probably they weren't comfortable with but now that I know that, I will ask them and others before assuming things because we all are different and that's the charm of this world.

 ###Resilience#
 https://github.com/turingschool/gear-up/blob/master/resilience.markdown
-!!!!******** PENDING TO DO THIS, POSITIVE THAT I WROTE ABOUT IT SOMEWHERE, CHECK NOTEBOOK AND FILES IN MY LAPTOP ******!!!!!!

 When I think of resilience, I think of a person who is tenacious and keeps positive in spite of the circumstances.
 I didn’t know that resilence can be learned.
 It was interesting to know the approach of resilience, while some of us thought more in physical conditions other considered.
 The career to be a programmer consists basically in solving problems so you need to be ready to face them and constantly evaluate what you can do instead of complaining of what went wrong.
 Leaving your comfortable bubble, traveling to very different places than you are use to, surround yourself from people more knowledgeable in a subject than you, learning new skills, thinking about a problem differently.
 Help people find their solutions instead of giving them the answers, being empathetic with others, helping another student to break big problems into smaller pieces, celebrating the small wins, helping people recognize what they do well, encouraging people think positively, ask them to think of the worst thing that can happen in their life so they realize that the problem that they’re facing is probably much smaller than they initially thought.
 Another way to build resilience is to get inspired with stories of people that were in a much worse situation and they finally thrive.

 ## Professional Development Workshops
 ### Personal Branding Part I
 https://github.com/turingschool/professional_skills/blob/master/module_one/personal_branding_p1.md
-Link to Completed Deliverables:
+#### Link to Completed Deliverables:
 * Resume: https://turingschool.slack.com/files/pixapi/F2ZLU2N5C/resume_lovato_1610.pdf
 * LinkedIn Profile: https://www.linkedin.com/in/amaralovato
 * Twitter Account: https://twitter.com/amaralovato
 * GitHub Profile: https://github.com/pixapi
-Takeaways from session:
+#### Takeaways from session:
 I found especially inspiring the approach of branding ourselves as telling a consistent story about us.
 Many times we see branding as something superficial or trying to project a perfect image but reflecitng about it, I understand that is more to make people know us and of course, enhance the best of us.
 Our brand is not only our resume or dressing elegant for our interview, we define who we are by many ways (such as when using Twitter, our LinkedIn profile or when attending a conference) so we need to be wise and behave appropriately if we want to create a good impression as a whole.

 ### Learning to Pair
 https://github.com/turingschool/professional_skills/blob/master/module_one/learning_to_pair.md
-Link to Completed Deliverables:
+#### Link to Completed Deliverables:
 * DTR Memo: https://turingschool.slack.com/files/pixapi/F2Z1F5NJW/dtrforamyandamara.pdf
-Takeaways from session:
+#### Takeaways from session:
 Having a conversation before starting to work on a project with your pair is crucial for having a good experience.
 Some of the aspects that should be discussed are what time both work better, what are your strenghts and concerns about the project, what are your learning goals and what can help you or stop you from being successful in the project.
 Once each part has shared their perspective, the goal is to define a guideline that works for both and to use during the pair project period.

 ### Feedback I
 https://github.com/turingschool/professional_skills/blob/master/module_one/feedback_1.md
-Link to Completed Deliverables:
+#### Link to Completed Deliverables:
 Please see Feedback section in portfolio for feedback for and from project partner.
-Takeaways from session:
+#### Takeaways from session:
 How to provide good feedback is an important thing to know how to do and I feel that talking about it outloud help us to realize many things of ourselves that we weren't aware of.
 Feedback should start recognizing the good things and when going through the things that can be better, it's advisable to be said in a constructive way by providing solutions so people don't feel receiving a problem but a way to improve.

 # E: Feedback and Community Participation